swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 This guide has been written with macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
 Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.
 {% /callout %}

-### Set up the working directory
+### Set up the project directory

 {% callout type="note" %}
 If it's the first time you follow this guide, we recommend you to check the [Introduction - Requirements](/the-guide/introduction#requirements).
 {% /callout %}

-As you started as a new collaborator, create a directory on your computer that you will use for the this new awesome ML experiment.
-This directory will be your working directory for the rest of the guide.
+As a new team member, set up a project directory on your computer for this exciting ML experiment.
+This directory will serve as your working directory for the duration of the guide.

 ### Download and set up the codebase

-One of your colleague has given you their codebase on a USB stick so you don't start everything from scratch (how nice of them).
-It's still an old way to share files with colleagues but you weren't hired for nothing right?
+Your colleague has generously provided you with their codebase on a USB stick.
+Although this may be an outdated method of sharing files, you're ready to tackle the task.

-Their work has to be copied in your working directory.
+Copy the codebase into your working directory.

-_To simulate the USB stick, you can download the source code for this simple ML experiment from GitHub with the following commands._
+_As an alternative to the USB stick, you can also download the source code for this simple ML experiment from GitHub using these commands._

 ```sh
 # Download the archive containing the code